 STARBUCKS JOB APPLICANT AND NON-PARTNER PRIVACY STATEMENT

-This Starbucks Job Applicant and Non-Partner Privacy Statement describes the types of personal data (which we will be calling “ your personal information”) that we collect from Non-Partners, how we use it, how and when it may be shared, and how to exercise your rights with respect to your information.
-This notice applies solely to the processing of personal information of professional service providers and contingent workers, and the processing of personal information collected during the job application process to become a Starbucks Partner or Non-Partner.
+This Starbucks Job Applicant and Non-Partner Privacy Notice describes the types of personal data (which we will be calling “your information” or your “personal information”) that we collect from Non-Partners, how we use it, how and when it may be shared, and how to exercise your rights with respect to your information.

 - Applicability and Scope

 - Updates to this Privacy Statement

 - Information We Collect